Weatherford Workplace Accident Lawyer

 If you do not file a workers’ compensation claim before this deadline passes, you will lose the right to recover workers’ comp benefits.

 Contact Stephens Law Firm, PLLC for a free case review with a Weatherford workers’ comp lawyer who can help you understand the deadlines that apply in your case.

 Contact a Weatherford Workplace Accidents Lawyer Today

-Jason Stephens of Stephens Law Firm, PLLC has been helping Weatherford, Texas workers fight for the workers’ compensation benefits they deserve for more than two decades.
+Jason Stephens of Stephens Law Firm, PLLC has been helping Weatherford, Texas workers fight for the workers’ compensation benefits they deserve for more than 25 years.
 If you have been seriously injured in a work-related accident and you would like assistance with the claims process, or your workers’ comp claim has been denied, contact Jason Stephens today.
 During your free initial consultation, he will help you understand what your case may be worth and the next steps to take.